 Detail of the uptake of chylomicron remnants by the liver.
 Diagram depicts the interaction of the vasculature of hepatic sinusoids with hepatocytes.
 The space between hepatic sinusoidal endothelium and hepatocytes is called the space of Disse.
 Chylomicron remnants containing primarily cholesterol esters, apoE, and apoB-48 are rapidly taken up by the liver.
 The remnants pass through the endothelial lining of the hepatic sinusoid and in the space of Disse interact with specific receptors as well as heparin sulfated proteoglycans (HSPG).
 Hepatocyte uptake of remnants is initiated by sequestration of the particles on HSPG followed by receptor-mediated endocytosis of the remnants.
 The receptor-mediated endocytic process may be mediated by LDL receptors (LDLR) and/or LDL receptor-related protein (LRP).
 The interaction of remnants with HSPG involves apoB-48 and the interaction with LDLR or LRP involves apoE.back to the top

 The dietary intake of both fat and carbohydrate, in excess of the needs of the body, leads to their conversion into triglycerides in the liver.
 These triglycerides are packaged into VLDLs and released into the circulation for delivery to the various tissues (primarily muscle and adipose tissue) for storage or production of energy through oxidation.
 VLDLs are, therefore, the molecules formed to transport endogenously derived triglycerides to extra-hepatic tissues.
-In addition to triglycerides, VLDLs contain some cholesterol and cholesteryl esters and the apoproteins, apoB-100, apoC-I, apoC-II, apoC-III and apoE.
+In addition to triglycerides, VLDLs contain some cholesterol and cholesteryl esters and the apoproteins, apoB-100 (a single copy), apoC-I, apoC-II, apoC-III and apoE.
 Like nascent chylomicrons, newly released VLDLs acquire apoCs and apoE from circulating HDLs.

-The cellular requirement for cholesterol as a membrane component is satisfied in one of two ways: either it is synthesized de novo within the cell, or it is supplied from extra-cellular sources, namely, chylomicrons and LDLs.
+The cellular requirement for cholesterol as a membrane component is satisfied in one of two ways: either it is synthesized de novo within the cell, or it is supplied from extra-cellular sources, namely, chylomicrons and IDL/LDL.
 As indicated above, the dietary cholesterol that goes into chylomicrons is supplied to the liver by the interaction of chylomicron remnants with the remnant receptor.
 In addition, cholesterol synthesized by the liver can be transported to extra-hepatic tissues if packaged in VLDLs.
-In the circulation VLDLs are converted to LDLs through the action of lipoprotein lipase.
-LDLs are the primary plasma carriers of cholesterol for delivery to all tissues.
+In the circulation VLDLs are converted to IDLs and LDLs through the action of lipoprotein lipase.
+IDLs and LDLs are the primary plasma carriers of cholesterol for delivery to all tissues.

 The exclusive apolipoprotein of LDLs is apoB-100.
 LDLs are taken up by cells via LDL receptor-mediated endocytosis, as described above for IDL uptake.
 The uptake of LDLs occurs predominantly in liver (75%), adrenals and adipose tissue.
 As with IDLs, the interaction of LDLs with LDL receptors requires the presence of apoB-100.
 The endocytosed membrane vesicles (endosomes) fuse with lysosomes, in which the apoproteins are degraded and the cholesterol esters are hydrolyzed to yield free cholesterol.
 The cholesterol is then incorporated into the plasma membranes as necessary.
 Excess intracellular cholesterol is re-esterified by acyl-CoA-cholesterol acyltransferase (ACAT), for intracellular storage.
 The activity of ACAT is enhanced by the presence of intracellular cholesterol.